punkymx/real-estate-ai-portfolio/docs/authentication.md

 Checks if a user with the provided email already exists to prevent duplicates.

-Hashes the password using bcrypt.hash() before storing it in the database for security.
+Hashes the password using bcrypt.hash() before storing it for security.

 Creates a new User record in the database using Prisma.